The Ultimate Guide to Coronado’s I-Bar: What to Know Before You Go

 Drinks and Memorabilia

 The I-Bar offers a selection of beers, wines, and spirits, with an emphasis on camaraderie over fancy cocktails.
-The memorabilia that adorns the walls is a testament to the bravery, sacrifices, and achievements of naval aviators.
+The memorabilia adorning the walls is a testament to the bravery, sacrifices, and achievements of naval aviators.
+Aviators, both new and old, leave their mugs at the bar.
 Each patch, photo, and insignia tells a personal story, contributing to the collective memory of the naval aviation community.
 You’ll even find a Distinguished Flying Cross earned for heroism during Vietnam and an aircraft carrier’s arresting wire used as the bar’s footrest.
-Many of the model airplanes found hanging over the bar were built by legendary former bartender Walter Simmons.
+Many of the model airplanes hanging over the bar were built by legendary former bartender Walter Simmons.
 Oh, and don’t come hungry.
-The only food available outside of barley and hops is popcorn.
+The only food available besides barley and hops is popcorn.

 The Rules